-Get the culinary training you need for the career you deserve with an AS in Culinary and Baking Arts from Southern New Hampshire University.
+Get the culinary training you need for the career you deserve with an Associate of Science in Culinary and Baking Arts from Southern New Hampshire University.
 This two-year program will prepare you for a variety of roles within the culinary industry through a combination of classroom learning, online courses, and 9-12 month internships.

 The Culinary and Baking Arts program features an optional one-week pre-matriculation program called "PreHeat," where students will learn the basic skills and techniques necessary to begin the culinary program.
 During year one of the program, students will take a mandatory career preparation course alongside standard culinary and baking courses, which will assist with the process of finding work after graduation.
 The second year of the program primarily involves online courses and a year-long internship.

 Students will be exposed to hands-on, real-world learning situations by experienced faculty.
 Our goal is to ensure that students entering SNHU's Culinary and Baking Arts program graduate with the skills they need to find success in the culinary world.